hard-nett/airdrop/zk-crates/docs/circuit.md

   1. Integrating halo2-lib with halo2-gadgets: The halo2-lib chips use a different architecture (FlexGate, RangeChip abstractions) than halo2-gadgets
   (traditional Chip trait).
 You'll need to bridge these or standardize on one approach.

-  > A: we will standardize approach by implmenting the halo20lib in our own crate, with the structure of native halo2 circuit config->circuit implementation (just like examples and orchard/sapling/etc).
-  > a large portion of the core logic needed for implementing foreign field arithemtic and values for secp256k1 && bn254 existin in the halo2-lib crate
-  > so we need to make sure we do not recreate but rather refactor from existing implementation.

-  2. BigInt Limb Representation: Secp256k1 field elements need to be decomposed into limbs that fit in Pallas field.
-Typical approach is 88-bit limbs (3 limbs for 256-bit numbers).

   3. Hash-to-Curve In-Circuit: The PLUME signature requires h = HTC([m, sec1(pk)]) computed in-circuit.
 The halo2-ecc/secp256k1/hash_to_curve module should provide this.